 Driving Informed Student Borrowing

 There’s no question the amount of student loan debt in this country is staggering—$1.5 trillion.
 But rather than focusing on the number, we should focus on how confused students are about how much they’ve really borrowed.
 By instituting annual loan counseling, more informative financial aid communications (aid offers, debt letters, and enhanced employer investment that accelerates student loan repayments, we can help students make better, more informed choices about the true level of debt they plan to take on—and how it can impact the future.

 The worst type of student debt is debt without a degree.
 At CampusLogic, we believe that those who exit college with debt and no degree are worse off than those who never attended college at all.
 The number of students dropping out with debt and no degree to show for it is disheartening.

 Students who start their education, attain credits and incur debt, yet end up with no degree or output to show for it are more than likely to remain stuck in jobs they would’ve had prior to starting college, only now with less money to survive on.
 This reality is the greatest failure of the higher education vertical, which is why increasing completion rates is as critical to our purpose as increasing access and reducing borrowing.
 Enhancing high school partnerships that focus on each student’s college readiness rather on the fact that he or she is eligible for college is a good start.

-Armed with the basics of the ABCs of student finance, I encourage you to add your voice to the discussion.
+Armed with the basics of the ABCs of student financial success, I encourage you to add your voice to the discussion.
 I'll be expanding on the concepts of accessibility, borrowing, and completion in future articles and would love to know your thoughts.
 Because if you're reading this, you—like us—care deeply about providing solutions to the problems facing students in higher education.